-Long Term development occurs after the Purple Line is funded and will help maximize the County's investment.
-It will expand the land use pattern by rezoning the remaining commercial properties to the CRT Zones along with selected residential properties.
-This rezoning will preserve appropriate levels of affordability while encouraging development that could provide for improved public amenities within an attractive, pedestrian scale environment.
+The Plan's recommended rezoning will preserve appropriate levels of affordability while encouraging development that could provide improved public amenities within an attractive, pedestrian-scale environment.

 implementation

 The Plan's recommendations will be implemented through the CRT Zones, to encourage mixed-use development and promote increased diversity of housing choice, environmentally sound buildings, active streets that connect communities, and innovative design.